Fujifilm X100T versus Leica X Typ 113

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 If the count of relative strengths (bullet points above) is taken as a measure, the X100T is the clear winner of the match-up (7 : 3 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the X100T or the X Typ 113 handle or perform in practice.
+In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the X100T and the X Typ 113 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
+This is why hands-on reviews by experts are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X100T (⇒ rgt)||Rec||81/100 Silver||4.5/5||4.5/5||5/5||2014||1,299||discont.||check|